 Productivity is way up and wages are too.

-Both IRS and Census data, with independent voters alienated and the Democratic base energized, once safe Republican incumbents are now undefensive.
+With independent voters alienated and the Democratic base energized, once safe Republican incumbents are now undefensive.

-But Ignored was a Gallup poll released in late August that found an unexpected tightening in what pollsters call the generic ballot.
+But ignored was a Gallup poll released in late August that found an unexpected tightening in what pollsters call the generic ballot.

-The generic ballot question is this if the election are being held today, which party's candidate would you vote for in your district?
+If the election are being held today, which party's candidate would you vote for in your district?

 But then something happened as lawmakers spent August reconnecting with their constituents.

-Among those most likely to vote, however, the Democrats' advantage disappeared entirely, with Gallup reporting a dead heat at 48 to 48.
+Among those most likely to vote, however, the Democrats' advantage disappeared entirely with Gallup reporting a dead heat at 48 to 48.

 Anxious to understand this movement toward Republican candidates, Gallup sorted the responses to the generic ballot question into two new categories.

-Are Democrats it wanted to know competitive in U.S. House districts currently held by Republicans or just getting a larger than normal share of the vote in the districts they already hold?
+Are Democrats, it wanted to know, competitive in U.S. House districts currently held by Republicans or just getting a larger than normal share of the vote in the districts they already hold?

-Obviously, the odds that Democrats will retake the house are exponentially greater if they demonstrate strength against Republicans in their own backyards than if they simply accumulate larger than usual margins in their own districts.
+Obviously, the odds that Democrats will retake the House are exponentially greater if they demonstrate strength against Republicans in their own backyards than if they simply accumulate larger than usual margins in their own districts.

 Well, the bottom line is that they found it was the latter.